rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 - Has full admin access to all downstream clusters managed by Rancher.
 - Has very limited access to the local Kubernetes cluster.
 Can access Rancher custom resource definitions, but has no access to any Kubernetes native types.
 - Can add other users and assign them to clusters outside of the local cluster.
-- Can create other restricted admins
+- Can create other restricted admins.
-- Can not grant any permissions in the local cluster they don't currently have (This is how Kubernetes normally operates)
+- Cannot grant any permissions in the local cluster they don't currently have.
+(This is how Kubernetes normally operates)

 ### Upgrading from Rancher with a Hidden Local Cluster